Functional and Decorative Mirrors: 9 Stunning Ideas to Transform Your Bedroom.

 • Use dimmable bulbs for adjustable moods

-• Layer light with lamps, sconces, and ceiling fixtures
+• Layer lights with lamps, sconces, and ceiling fixtures

 • Reflect light with mirrors or metallic accents